-The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V6.0 08 02 2023 compared to TAU.
+Primary Objective To test whether a brief group intervention (COS-P) will reduce maternal mental health symptoms in mothers accessing specialist community PMHS compared to TAU.
+Outcome Measure(s) Timepoint(s) of evaluation of this Outcome Measure (if applicable) Data will be averaged over 3, 7 and 12 months.
+Timepoint of evaluation is screening, baseline, 3-months, 7-months, and 12-months after baseline.
 Secondary Objectives To explore: 1.
 Whether COS-P improves emotion regulation difficulties, maternal sensitivity, mother-infant bonding, attachment security and social support.
 2. Whether COS-P has an impact on infant development.
 3. Whether COS-P is acceptable to participants and NHS staff.
-4. Whether COS-P is cost- effective or not.
+4. Whether COS-P is costeffective or not.
 5. Whether there is value of information associated with the trial results.
-PBQ DERS ASQ-3 &amp; SE SSP EQ-5D-5L CSRI CORE-6D CTQ-SF Adverse Events Questionnaire Views and experiences via surveys, interviews and focus groups Participant outcome measures will be collected at each time point (3, 7 and 12 months) separately, with time point of most interest at 12 months.
+PBQ DERS ASQ-3 & SE SSP EQ-5D-5L CSRI CORE-6D CTQ-SF Adverse Events Questionnaire Views and experiences via surveys, interviews and focus groups Participant outcome measures will be collected at each time point (3, 7 and 12 months) separately, with time point of most interest at 12 months.
 Within the intervention arm, participants' views and experiences will be gathered by surveys at 3-months after baseline.
-At this timepoint, a subsample of participants wi be invited to a qualitative interview.
-NHS staff focus group data will be conducted and evaluated after staff have been involved with several COS-P groups; this will be scheduled after the majority of recruitment blocks have taken place (approximately month 31 of the study).
-To maximise learning, individua interviews will be offered sooner to any practitioners who have facilitated at least
+At this timepoint, a subsample of participants will be invited to a qualitative interview.
+NHS staff focus group data will be conducted and evaluated after staff have